Royce O'Neale NBA Playoffs Player Props: Nets vs. 76ers

 Royce O'Neale Insights vs. the 76ers

-- This season, he's put up 8.5% of the Nets' attempted field goals, as he's averaging 7.8 per contest.
+- O'Neale is responsible for attempting 8.5% of his team's field goal attempts this season with 7.8 per game.

-- He's knocked down 2.1 threes per game, or 15.6% of his team's makes from beyond the arc this season.
+- O'Neale is averaging 5.5 three-point field goal attempts per game this season, which is 15.1% of his team's tries from beyond the arc.

-- O'Neale's Nets average 99.2 possessions per game, which ranks 28th among NBA teams, while the 76ers are one of the league's slowest with 99.8 possessions per contest.
+- O'Neale's opponents, the 76ers, have one of the slowest offensive tempos, ranking 26th, averaging 99.8 possessions per game, while his Nets average 99.2 per game, which ranks 28th among NBA teams.

-- Defensively, the 76ers are ranked third in the league, conceding 110.9 points per game.

 - On the boards, the 76ers are second in the NBA, conceding 41.2 rebounds per contest.

-- Looking at assists, the 76ers are sixth in the NBA, conceding 24.2 per game.
+- In terms of assists, the 76ers are ranked sixth in the NBA, giving up 24.2 per game.

-- Looking at 3-pointers, the 76ers have allowed 11.6 makes per game, fifth in the NBA.
+- The 76ers are the fifth-ranked team in the league at allowing threes, giving up 11.6 made 3-pointers per contest.

 Royce O'Neale vs. the 76ers